-Proposal for an Order in Council to modify the process for resource consent applications for reinstatement work on the Christ Church Cathedral
+The proposal for an Order in Council to modify the process for resource consent applications for reinstatement work on the Christ Church Cathedral has been approved.

 On this page: